Catonsville Nine: Aftermath

 Tom Lewis had been sentenced to six years for a prior protest one week after Catonsville, and had three and a half years added to be served concurrently.
 Fr.
 Daniel Berrigan was convicted and sentenced to three years in prison to begin on April 9, 1970.
 According to Anke Wessels, director of Cornell's Center for Religion, Ethics, and Social Policy, "On the very day he was scheduled to begin his prison term, he left his office keys on a secretary's desk in Anabel Taylor Hall and disappeared."
 Cornell marked Berrigan's impending imprisonment by conducting a weekend-long "America Is Hard to Find" event April 17–19, 1970, which included a public appearance by the then-fugitive Berrigan before a crowd of 15,000 in Barton Hall.
 On August 11, 1970, the FBI found and arrested Berrigan at the home of William Stringfellow and Anthony Towne.
-He was released from prison in 1972.
+He was released from Danbury prison in 1972.
 Lewis was released in 1971.